 Users, Comments, and @Mentions

-Once you have invited your new user, you can add them in User data type cells.
+Once you have invited a new user, you can add them in User data type cells.
 You can also mention them in cells and comments using the @mention feature. @mentioning users in comments will send them a notification that they have been mentioned, sharing the comment you wrote.

 Spreadsheet.com's templates sometimes include users in the form of dummy data.
 These are not real users, but examples of how users could be added in-line.
 Other times, a user's name will be greyed out because they once had access to a workbook but have since been removed.

 If an existing user's name is greyed out in a workbook's User cells, the workbook is not shared with that user.
 Sharing the workbook with that user will change their User cell values to fully active.
 Similarly, once a workbook as been unshared with a user, User cell values for that user will appear greyed out.